jacqueline-kraus/MS4-anime-art/README.md

 ![search-input-error](readme-files/features/search-input-error.png)

-- The search field queries in all product names and product description to find a match
+- The search field queries in all product names and product descriptions to find a match

 - It brings the user to the product list page, where will be all products shown that match the search criteria

-- When there is no match, the user lands on the product list page with and sees an error message
+- When there is no match, the user lands on the product list page and sees an error message

 ![search-error-message](readme-files/features/search-error-message.png)

 ### Authentication (django-allauth feature)
-- Django-allauth is a Python package
+- `Django-allauth` is a Python package

-- "Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication." ([django allauth documenation](https://django-allauth.readthedocs.io/en/latest/))
+- "Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication." ([`django allauth` documenation](https://django-allauth.readthedocs.io/en/latest/))

-- It provides a set of features such as signup, login, logout and password change
+- It provides a set of features such as signup, login, logout, and password change

 - After signing up, a verification e-mail is sent to the registered e-mail to confirm it